fullstack-development/web3-roadmap/blockchain/bitcoin.md

 * How many bitcoins are there in total?
 * How will the Bitcoin blockchain work when all the Bitcoins are mined?
 * What is the current commission for transferring bitcoins?
+* What is the size of Bitcoin blockchain node right now?